- Learn about black-necked crane conservation at Gangtey

 Day 5: Gangtey to Punakha via Chimmi Lhakang and Punakha Dzong

-After lunch, continue towards the Paro Valley, a 3-4 hour drive, via the Dochula Pass.
+After lunch, continue toward the Paro Valley, a 3-4 hour drive, via the Dochula Pass.

 Day 7: Chele La Pass & Kila Goemba Hike